wfclark5/flockmtl/docs/docs/semantic-functions/scalar-functions/llm-filter.md

 WHERE LENGTH(review_content) > 50;
 ```

-**Description**: This advanced example uses `llm_filter` to filter reviews based on positive sentiment.
+**Description**: This actual example uses `llm_filter` to filter reviews based on positive sentiment.
 It then further filters the results to only include reviews with content longer than 50 characters.

 ## 2. Input Parameters